SymfonyCasts/vue/sfcasts/ep1/data-dev-tools.md

 # data() and Vue Dev Tools

-Coming soon...

-Now back up to our template.
-As I mentioned, it's 100% hard coded.
-So let's make it a little bit more realistic.
-Let's pretend that this little shipping message down here is something that sometimes changes to a different message.
-So I'm going to copy that shipping message here.
-And then for `data()`, we'll get rid of our `firstname` data.
-We're not using that anymore.
-And we'll call this `legend` and then I'll paste it inside of there.
-It's not, I have one, a data called legend.
-And up here we already know how to use this.
-We can say `{{ legend }}`

-Beautiful.
-So when I go over and refresh, now you can see the exact same messages there on the bottom.
-It's working.
-Now, unlike last time when we first played with data, I set my entire view application onto a global variable so that we could play with it down here.
-Well that's not going to work now because this is, we're not setting any global variables anymore.
-Um, so at first it doesn't seem like there's a really easy way for me to play with this legend data to see if this is working.
-But actually

-there is, there's something called the Vue developer tools.
-It's a Chrome extension that I already have installed

-and as soon as you have a view application running you actually, because we just got to start, you need to close this and reopen it.
-Boom.
-This time whenever reopen it, it notices a view application that adds this view tab.
-And this is beautiful because they can see my `<Root>`, kind of the root of application.
-I can see my `<Products>`.
-When I click on this, you can see the `data`.
-This is an awesome way cause I can see all the data and we're going to see other parts of our application and we can even mess with it.
-Sexy.
-We have little plus icon.
-Put this in double quotes, put a little message there, hit the save icon and boom.
-This will be a powerful way to see our new application play with the data inside of it.
-Now before we move on to creating child components, there's one more thing I want to show you quickly related to data.

-Now notice that inside of our view options here, some of the keys are some of the properties here are just values and some of them like `data()` or functions.
-Now for data in particular because data returns a value, you're commonly gonna see a different syntax.
-I just want you to see it and you can choose whichever one you want and it looks like this `data: () => ` and `({` and then we're going to get rid of the `return`.
-Let's go with block.
-Funny until I finished and then `})`

-Well this is it.
-This is just a shortcut syntax.
-This says that the data property is set to arrow function and because I've used this parentheses here, it means that it returns this value.
-The value is implied.
-So because is a function, but data always just returns data.
-A lot of times you're going to see this shorter syntax.
-You can use whichever you want.
-There are some edge cases where you can't use the shorter syntax.
-Um, it's a little bit longer, but I actually prefer to use the consistent data, open parentheses, syntax.
-So I'm going to put that back, get rid of a couple of things.
-And of course now I need to add the extra return curly brace around legend.
-So we use it every nuance.
-And that's one of the tricky thing sometimes with modern JavaScript is you see a lot of fancy syntaxes just stop and think about what is this actually doing?
-It's probably not anything that impressive.
-All right, so we'll move on.
-Now things are still good.
-Let's next create a child component.
+The template I pasted in is 100% hardcoded.
+Boring!

+See this little "shipping" message down here?
+Let's pretend that sometimes we need this message to change - like maybe if the user is on the page for longer than 60 seconds, we want our app to get desperate and change the shipping time to be faster.

+The point is: we want this message to be dynamic, which means that it needs to to be a `data`.
+Copy the message.
+Then, in `dat()`, remove the `firstName` data: we're not using that anymore.
+Call the new data `legend` and set it to the string message.

+And now that we have a `data` called legend, back up on the template, we can say `{{ legend }}`.

+Beautiful!
+And if we move over to our browser and refresh... it even works!

+## Vue Dev Tools

+The *first* time we played with data, we set our entire Vue application onto a global variable do we could change the `firstName` data and watch our app update.
+It turns out, being able to see and play with the data on your components is a *pretty* handy way to debug.
+And fortunately, there's a much easier way to do this than to set a global variable.

+It's called the "Vue.js dev tools": it's a browser extension for Chrome or Firefox.
+If you don't already have it, install it - it's amazing.

+Once you have the dev tools... and once you're on a page that contains a Vue app running in dev mode, you can open your browser's debugging tools - I actually need to close and re-open mine so that it sees my Vue app - and... boom!
+See that new tab?
+Click it.

+I *love* this.
+On the left, it shows the component "hierarchy" of my app.
+In a few minutes, we're going to create *more* components and start nest them inside of each other, just like HTML.
+If you click on `<Products>`, ah: on the right, you can see the `data` for this component. *And* we can change its value: add quotes and replace this with whatever message is in your heart.
+When I hit the save icon... it updates!

+This will be a *powerful* way to visualize our app, see its data and even *change* data to see how things update.

+## The `data()` Function versus `data: () => {` Function

+Before we create our *second* component, I need to point out a small detail.
+We configure Vue by passing it options.
+Some of these options are set directly to values, while others - like `data()` are functions.

+And because the `data()` function is always just a `return` statement, you'll commonly see it using the shortcut, arrow syntax: `data: ()`, arrow, `({`, remove the `return` and fix the ending.

+Just like with the `render` shortcut we used in `products.js`, this is *effectively* the same: it says that the `data` property is set to a function that returns this
+object: the return is implied.

+You can use this if you want, but I'm going to revert to he original way.
+It's a bit longer, but I'll use this consistent syntax for *all* Vue options that are set to functions.
+The shorter syntax also has a limitation where you can't use the `this` variable - something that we *will* need later.

+Next: let's extract part of our product listing markup into a *second* component and include it from `Products`.
+This will start to show off one of Vue's key
+concepts: having multiple components that communicate to each other.